IPMI-ICNS-UKE/NET_CUP/README.md

    pip install -r requirements.txt
    ```
 3. Download data:
-   - Download the required CSV files and feature vectors from LINK and place them in the [data/](data/) folder.
+   - Download the required CSV files and feature vector from [Zenodo](https://zenodo.org/records/14253785) and extract them into the [data/](data/) directory.

 ### Additional Steps for Generating New Feature Vectors